- 15 December, 2019

 Hit Refresh, Satya Nadella

 This is the book about how Satya Nadella turned Microsoft into a company with collaboration, innovation and learning.
 When Satya took office in 2014, he knew that the company could only be changed if the culture changed fundamentally.
 For me, the book offers many concrete tips on how a learning organization develops and how to practically work with culture.
 Satya is also an exciting person.
 It is inspiring to read his thoughts on a better and more inclusive business and what technology can do for humanity.

 Exponential Organizations, Salim Ismail

 Today we see start-ups that are changing entire industries in a short period of time.
 I’m talking about companies like Uber, Airbnb, GitHub and Google.
 These are organizations that grow and are valued at 10x more than traditional companies.
-In the book, the founders of “Singularity University” describe what makes these organizations unique, such as the “Singularity University”. employees “on-demand” (Uber, AirBnB) or using algorithms (Google).
-There are many policies that can be used for larger companies.
+In the book, the founders of “Singularity University” describe what makes these organizations unique, such as employees “on-demand” (Uber, AirBnB) or using algorithms (Google).
+There are many principles that can be used for larger companies.
 General Electric, Disney and Cisco are examples of traditional companies being transformed.

 Future of Work, Jacob Morgan

 Jacob Morgan runs the “Future of Work University” and is a well-known speaker and author on this subject.
-In the book, Jacob describes how changes in technology, demographics and values place new demands on how we design organizations and the work itself.
+In the book, Jacob describes how changes in technology, demographics and values place new demands on how we design organizations and work itself.
 Jacob describes a leadership and an organization that is based on the employee and not the other way around.
 He describes organizations where the employee designs his own work, has a flexible workplace, collaborates across borders, can become a leader and constantly change and learn.